Uniden R3 vs. Escort Max 360c: Overview

 For those of you who want to use a laser jammer, either radar detector is compatible with any laser jammer you choose.
 Radar detectors and laser jammers are typically standalone products so you can mix and match either the R3 or Max 360c with the AntiLaser Priority, for example, which is the best laser jammer on the market, and get the best of both worlds.
 There’s no difference in this regard.

-For those of you who want your radar detector to interface with your laser jammer, Escort will soon be releasing their Escort ZW5 laser jammers, a wireless laser jammer that will have the ability to communicate with the Max 360c radar detector.
+For those of you who want your radar detector to interface with your laser jammer, Escort has released the Escort ZW5, a wireless laser jammer that will have the ability to communicate with the Max 360c radar detector.

 The ZW5 is unique in that it is wireless and so you won’t have to drill through your car’s firewall, nice if you want a simpler and/or less expensive installation.
 The 360c will be able to communicate with and control the ZW5’s so if you want an integrated radar/laser setup, that’s something that the 360c will soon be able to offer.